 Hold Categories: You can also assign accounts to the Hold categories. so no actions are taken and no fees are applied.–This is helpful to avoid processing accounts that are on payment plans, in bankruptcy or a resale disclosure is pending.
 You can designate the hold accounts that are pertinent to your community policy in the Collection Code setup.
 When assigning an account to a hold category, it will not get categorized into any current or future collection actions until the hold is removed.
 Tip: You can view the collection status of all of your accounts

-9. Now you can make changes to the accrued collection actions or delete action for individual accounts prior to posting by clicking the pencil icon next to the account you want to edit.
+11. Now you can make changes to the accrued collection actions or delete action for individual accounts prior to posting by clicking the pencil icon next to the account you want to edit.
 You can change the proposed action by selecting from the actions in the dropdown.
 To turn on or off Hold for an account, use the toggle.
-Once you make changes, click the check icon to save or the icon to exit edit mode.
-To completely delete the account from the collection batch, click the x.
+Once you make changes, click the Check Mark icon to save or the X icon to exit edit mode.
+To completely delete the account from the collection batch, click the.